 Lou Farrah passed away in November 2006, but his legacy lives on through this ride.
 Everything done through The Ride for Hope is a testament to Lou’s vision to have a charity event in Tallahassee to benefit cancer patients and survivors in our community and to keep cancer patients and their families close to home by providing the most comprehensive and compassionate care available – right here in the Big Bend.
 An integral part of Lou’s vision was to also help people live by promoting healthy lifestyles through physical activity, health related information and cancer awareness.
 That is why “it’s not just a ride”, but also a family friendly event that includes the cycling courses, a health fair and expo, a family fun area, music, food, and so much more.

 “The Ride for Hope is so successful and has become what it is today because of the generous support of both the sponsors and participants – and most of all through the loving dedication of the many volunteers on the committee (Crew) and the army of volunteers who help during the event”, said Aaron Kinnon of the TMH Foundation.
-Aaron continued, “Since the inaugural event in 2006, the event has grown each year in participation and funds raised, primarily due to the compassionate and steadfast leadership of our volunteer ride directors – Jason Farrah (2006), Mandy Stark (2007-2009, and Tina Darnell (2010 – 2015) and Brittany Jackson (2016 – present).
+Aaron continued, “Since the inaugural event in 2006, the event has grown each year in participation and funds raised, primarily due to the compassionate and steadfast leadership of our volunteer ride directors – Jason Farrah (2006), Mandy Stark (2007-2009), Tina Darnell (2010 – 2015) and Brittany Jackson (2016 – present).
 It could not be done without them.”